 Using S3 Server Side Encryption with SFTP Gateway

 You can encrypt your files at rest when stored on S3.
-There are three encryption options, but it's highly recommended to use
+There are three encryption options, but it's highly recommended

 SSE-S3 because it's by far the easiest to configure and manage.

 Background on SSE